Choco31415/JavaMediawikiBot/README.md

 bot.displayGUI();
 ```

-It will look like this:

 [] #TODO Add image.

 ## Building from Source

-To build the project from source, run the following bash command:
+The following command builds the project from source:

 ```
 ./gradlew build